News and Events

 Professor Simon Hogg appointed new Executive Director for DEI

 Durham Energy Institute is pleased to announce that Professor Simon Hogg has been appointed DEI Executive Director.
-Simon is joined by a newly strengthened executive team which represents a number of different disciplines from the sciences and social sciences at Durham University.
+Simon has extensive experience of leading interdisciplinary research in both industry and university environments.
+He is joined by a newly strengthened executive team which represents a number of different disciplines from the sciences and social sciences at Durham University.

 (7 Mar 2014) » More about Prof Hogg New DEI Director